dbinoj/moodle-logstore_graylog/README.md

 Heavily inspired by the splunk logstore at https://github.com/unikent/moodle-logstore_splunk.
 Thanks [Skylar Kelty](mailto:S.Kelty@kent.ac.uk)!

-This plugin uses composer to manage dependencies and is currently dependent on [graylog2/gelf-php](https://github.com/bzikarsky/gelf-php) which is, in turn, dependent on [psr/log](https://github.com/php-fig/log).
+This plugin uses composer to manage dependencies and is currently dependent on the composer package [graylog2/gelf-php](https://github.com/bzikarsky/gelf-php) which is, in turn, dependent on [psr/log](https://github.com/php-fig/log).
 These dependencies are included with the release archive but not maintained in git.

 TODO
 --